Audubon, Texas

 Audubon is a ghost town in Wise County, Texas.
-It was named for the naturalist John Audubon.
-With its first settler, D.D.
-Shirey, plotting the town in 1865.
-After becoming an important center of commerce in the area, with a Masonic lodge from 1879 to 1886, it was bypassed by the Fort Worth & Denver Railroad in 1883.
-By 1904, the town ceased to have a post office.
+Named for the naturalist John Audubon, the town was first settled by D.D.
+Shirey, who plotted the town in 1865.
+It became an important center of commerce in the area, with a Masonic lodge from 1879 to 1886.
+However, it was bypassed by the Fort Worth and Denver Railway in 1883, and by 1904, the town no longer had a post office.
 A Texas state historical marker was erected at the former site of the town in 1970.